 I even found this cute little Sistema container with a sealed area to hold dips and spreads.
 It’s great for veggies with some vegan ranch, apple slices with peanut butter, or crackers with hummus.

 I also always make sure to buy good-quality thermos for soups, pasta, or rice dishes.
 This way I can heat up something in the morning, and they have a hot lunch at school.
 These thermoses also work great for holding cold pasta salads or bean salads.
 Chickpea salad is one of my kids’ favorite lunch foods!
 Finding thermoses for older kids' without babyish-looking cartoons is hard, I had to order my plain ones on Amazon.

 Vegan lunch ideas for kids can seem difficult and when you are vegan and gluten-free, it can feel impossible!

 My kids have been vegan their whole lives and gluten-free for the last 6 years.
 Vegan lunches were pretty easy and a non-issue, but when we needed to go gluten-free as well, we all wanted to cry!

 All of the lunch options that I listed above are actually both vegan and gluten-free if you use gluten-free bread, wraps, and pasta.

-Gluten-free vegan bread – There really isn’t any good major brands of gluten-free vegan bread that you can find consistently.
+Gluten-free vegan bread - There really aren't any good major brands of gluten-free vegan bread that you can find consistently.
 There may be some great ones locally in your area, so see what you can find.
-We like Sami’s bread and you can order online, however, although it has no gluten ingredients, it is not made at a gluten-free facility.
-I would recommend that you make gluten free wraps instead of sandwiches if you don’t have a good source of GF bread.
+We like Sami's bread and you can order it online, however, although it has no gluten ingredients, it is not made at a gluten-free facility.
+I would recommend that you make gluten-free wraps instead of sandwiches if you don't have a good source of GF bread.